 While all three are great options, this guide will focus on private Missouri adoption.
 This type of adoption goes by a few different names, including “domestic adoption” or “domestic infant adoption.”

 It’s important to keep in mind that while adoption is fundamentally a process of adding to one’s family, it’s also a complicated legal process.
-If you are considering a Missouri adoption, don’t hesitate to contact Masterson Law for reliable legal advice and advocacy.
-We’re dedicated to helping Missouri families through life’s biggest transitions, and we’d love the opportunity to stand by your side through your journey of growing your family.
+If you are considering a Missouri adoption, don’t hesitate to contact an attorney for reliable legal advice and advocacy.

 What Is a Private Adoption?

 Typically, a private adoption occurs when soon-to-be adoptive parents work with a private adoption agency to take home an infant from within the United States.
 On the other side, a birth mother may voluntarily give up parental rights to her child and work with an adoption agency to ensure that the child is placed in a good home with loving adoptive parents.

 This differs from foster care because the child did not end up there due to the parental rights of the biological or birth parents being taken away.
 In the foster care system, this is often due to factors like child abuse or parental incarceration, while birth parents who are simply experiencing hardship or had an unplanned pregnancy may choose to undergo the more voluntary route of private Missouri adoption.

 There are a few benefits of private adoptions you may want to take advantage of: